About the National Winter ChampionshipsApril 1, 2019

 When the Championships are held over short course, there are also 100m Individual Medley events for men and women.

-There are also 4x100m Freestyle, 4x200m Freestyle and 4x100m Medley Relay events held for both sexes.
+There are also 4x50m Freestyle, 4x100m Freestyle and 4x50m Medley Relay events held for both sexes.

-Medals are given to the fastest senior swimmers in the ‘A’ final of each event as well as the fastest three junior swimmers (15 years old or younger) from the heats or finals.
+Medals are given to the fastest senior swimmers in the Open final of each event as well as the fastest three youth swimmers (18 years old or younger) from the heats or finals.

-- Click here to read reports from the 2016 ASA National Winter Meet (25m).
+- Click here to read reports from the 2018 Swim England National Winter Championships (25m).